 - We have a Walmart!
 Located in Oakland, about 20 minutes south of McHenry.
 So if you forget to bring a sweatshirt…

 - You could also check out High Mountain Sports for a sweatshirt, along with many other outdoor clothing and gear needs.

 - Coming through the town of Accident?
 The speed limit is 25.
 Go 25.

-- Visit the Casselman Café at the lake in the late afternoon for a chance at half-price donuts!
+- Visit the Casselman Bakery & Café at the lake in the late afternoon for a chance at half-price donuts!

 - Don’t miss Tolliver!
 Make sure you do the full loop at Swallow Falls State Park so you see all three waterfalls, including Tolliver Falls, a very picturesque part of the forest.

-- We don’t have a Starbucks, but we have Traders Coffee House!
+- No Starbucks here, but no worries.
+We have Traders Coffee House!
 You could also grab a cup of coffee at Canoe on the Run.

 - Black Bear Wine & Words has free wifi!
 Work on your laptop in their cozy space and enjoy some wine, too.

 - Speaking of wine, McHenry Beverage has the biggest wine room I’ve ever seen and Deep Creek Beverage has a super convenient drive-thru.
 Be sure to tell owners Jim and Peg that I sent you!